Wedding receptions and funeral wakes

 Venues must put in place the same mitigating measures as they would in other indoor hospitality settings.
 For example, guests should not approach the bar and protective screens should be used.

 In protection level 3, alcohol is not permitted in other indoor hospitality settings.
-There is an exception in the regulations which permits the sale of alcohol at a permitted wedding reception or a funeral wake.
+There is an exception in the regulations which permits the sale of alcohol at a funeral wake.

 Test and Protect